Table of Contents

 To insert a new cell in a notebook, simply press the Esc key, to make sure there are no green cells, and then the b key on your keyboard to insert a new cell below (b for below), or press a to insert a new cell above (a for above).
 You will notice that generally only one cell is blue (selected) at a time, just how only one cell is green (ready for edit) at a time.

-There we go, a new cell was added below the previous one.
-If we want to delete this cell, I will first press Escape, and then press d twice.
+There you go, a new cell was added below the previous one.
+If I want to delete this cell, I will first press Escape, and then press d twice.
 Doing this will delete all the cells that were blue (selected).

 If you are following along, take a break from reading this article and practice adding / removing cells.